mlr-org/mlr3extralearners/paper/paper.md

 To streamline the addition of new learners, `mlr3extralearners` provides robust support tools:

-- **Code Templates**: Predefined templates are available for generating the necessary code for both the learner implementation and associated test files.
+- **Code Templates**: Predefined templates are available for both the learner implementation and associated test files.
-These templates are generated through an `R` function that uses learner metadata to prefill as much information as possible, leaving only minimal input required from the contributor.
+Contributors can utilize these templates through an `R` function that accepts learner metadata and generates new `R` code files based on the templates.
+This approach pre-fills as much information as possible, minimizing the input required from the contributor.
 - **Guides and Resources**: The package website[^3] contains an extensive tutorial, as well as a curated list of common issues encountered during learner integration, making the process accessible for contributors of all experience levels.
 Additionally, every integrated learner includes a simple example of usage in the documentation, ensuring that users can quickly understand how to utilize the learner effectively within the `mlr3` ecosystem.